BrianHicks/brianthicks.com/content/post/sets-member-size.md

         Empty ->
             False

-        Set head left right ->
+        Tree _ head left right ->
-            if item == head then
-                True
-            else if item < head then
+            if item < head then
                 member item left
+            else if item > head then
+                member item right
             else
-                member item right
+                True
 ```

 A general piece of advice when working with recursive functions: start with the base case first.